iizukanao/picam/README.md

 ### Usage

+#### For High Quality Camera users

+Please make sure that at least 160 MB is assigned to GPU.

 #### Create symbolic links (optional, but strongly recommended)

 You can take advantage of RAM drive (`/run/shm/`) and reduce access to SD card.
 It also provides better quality of recording.